xiaowen012/DSI_VAE/README.md

 # DSI_VAE
-Code example for "Prediction of Fault Slip Tendency in CO2 Storage using Data-space Inversion"
+Code for "Prediction of Fault Slip Tendency in CO2 Storage using Data-space Inversion"

 models/: Directory to store Python scripts for VAE and DSI